Stephen O'Donnell (Irish footballer): Managerial career

 After retiring in January 2019, O'Donnell was immediately hired as a Senior Opposition Analyst & Scout at Dundalk.
 O'Donnell was announced as the head coach of St Patrick's Athletic on a two-year contract on 31 August 2019, his first job in senior management, following the resignation of Harry Kenny.
 He brought in his former Arsenal and Falkirk teammate Pat Cregg as his assistant.
 His first game in management came on 6 September 2019 as his Pat's side came from behind to win 2−1 away to Finn Harps thanks to goals from Darragh Markey and substitute Rhys McCabe.
 On 28 November 2021, O'Donnell led his side to victory in the 2021 FAI Cup Final, defeating rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
-O'Donnell left the club in controversial circumstances in December 2021, returning to his former club Dundalk as head coach on a 2 year contract.
+O'Donnell left the club in controversial circumstances in December 2021, returning to his former club Dundalk as head coach on a 2-year contract.
 A High Court action was filed against him by the holding company behind Pat's.
+On 8 April 2024, O'Donnell was sacked by Dundalk, with his side bottom of the table and without a win from their first 8 games of the season, having scored just 3 goals and conceding 15 in the process.
+On 8 May 2024, O'Donnell was announced as assistant manager of Bohemians, under recently appointed manager Alan Reynolds.